 5. The Corporate University

-Your own company may be too small for a corporate university, but there’s no reason you can’t have your own training branch that equips employees with critical business skills, softer people skills, and which helps reinforce a sense of corporate and brand culture.
+Your own company may be too small for a corporate university, but there’s no reason you can’t have your own training branch that equips employees with critical business skills and softer people skills and helps reinforce a sense of corporate and brand culture.